K. V. Rabiya: Literacy campaign

 In June 1990, she began a campaign for adult literacy for illiterate people of all ages near her locality.
 Within six months, virtually the entire illiterate population of Tirurangadi was in her class.
 Though her work deteriorated her physical condition, she moved forward, garnering support from both the public at large and the authorities.
 In June 1992, state authorities and officials visited her classroom and were surprised to see a child of 8 studying alongside an 80-year-old woman.
 Upon receiving her complaints about the lack of basic infrastructure in her village, the District Collector sanctioned roads, electricity, telephone, and water connection for her village.
-The one-and-a-half km road was aptly named Akshara (word) Road.
+The one-and-a-half-kilometre road was aptly named Akshara (word) Road.

-She later started a volunteer organization, Chalanam (motion), and continues to serve as its President.
-It runs six schools for physically disabled and mentally retarded children.
-The organization also promotes health awareness and runs schools, health clubs, continuing education programs, training for women, and rehabilitation of the physically disabled.
+She later started a volunteer organisation, Chalanam (motion), and continued to serve as its president.
+It runs six schools for physically or intellectually disabled children.
+The organisation also promotes health awareness and runs schools, health clubs, continuing education programmes, training for women, and rehabilitation of physically disabled people.
 Its activities also include inspiring public awareness against alcoholism, dowry, family feuds, superstition, and communalism.
 It also established a small-scale manufacturing unit for women, a women's library, and a youth club in the educationally backward village of Vellilakkadu.
 Her efforts played an important part in eliminating illiteracy in Kerala.

 She also involved herself in the "Akshaya: Bridging the Digital Divide" project that made 'Malappuram the first E-Literate district in India.

 Personal struggles

-After polio paralyzed her below the waist, she continued to move around in a wheelchair.
+After polio paralysed her below the waist, Rabiya continued to move around in a wheelchair.
 But a few years later in 2000, she was diagnosed with cancer making things much more difficult for her.
 She successfully underwent chemotherapy at Amala Hospital, Thrissur.
-While at the hospital, she counseled other patients and instilled hope in them for their future.
+While at the hospital, she counselled other patients and instilled hope in them for their future.

-In 2002, she went for the Haj pilgrimage to Mecca and performed the Hajj, fulfilling her longtime dream.
+In 2002, she went to Mecca and performed the Hajj, fulfilling her longtime dream.

 By 2004, she had returned to her work, but another tragedy struck her.
 She slipped on the floor of her bathroom breaking her spinal vertebral column and bringing her movements to a virtual halt.
-She was partially paralyzed below the neck.
-Later, due to the non-functioning of muscles, she had to resign to life with a urine bag.
-As she lay on the waterbed, trying to cope with the pain and inability, she started writing her memories on pages of notebooks using colored pencils.
-Despite the odds, she still continues her work alongside 100 other volunteers at Chalanam with continued determination.
+She was partially paralysed below the neck.
+Later, due to the non-functioning of muscles, she had to be resigned to life with a urine bag.
+As she lay on the waterbed, trying to cope with the pain and inability, she started writing her memories on pages of notebooks using coloured pencils.
+Despite the odds, she still continued her work alongside 100 other volunteers at Chalanam with continued determination.

 The different challenges to her health played havoc with not only the family's psyche but also their finances.
 To secure finances for her treatment, she wrote her memories painstakingly lying on the bed, word by word, and completed the book – Mouna Nombarangal.

+Death

+Rabiya died at her sister’s home in Mamburam, Tirurangadi, on 4 May 2025, at the age of 59.
+She received palliative care at Almas Hospital in Kottakkal for a month before her death.